kubeshop/testkube/docs/executor-postman.md

 ├──────────────────────────────────────────────────────────────────┤
 │ average response time: 297ms [min: 297ms, max: 297ms, s.d.: 0µs] │
 └──────────────────────────────────────────────────────────────────┘
-Script execution completed in 598ms
+Test execution completed in 598ms
 ```

 ## Summary

-As we can see TestKube can help us to run tests inside our cluster, it can also store our tests and tests results.
+As we can see Testkube can help us to run tests inside our cluster, it can also store our tests and tests results.